spiffe/spire-tutorials/k8s/envoy-jwt-opa/README.md

 }
 ```

 Note the presence of the `authorization` header containing the JWT.
-As explained in the [Rego Policy](#opa-policy) section, this JWT is decoded using the special-purpose code provided by OPA for dealing with JWTs and then the SPIFFE ID is extracted.
-As we already know, the SPIFFE ID for the `frontend` service matches the SPIFFE ID defined in the rego policy configured for the OPA Agent.
+As explained in the [OPA Policy](#opa-policy) section, this JWT is decoded using the special-purpose code provided by OPA for dealing with JWTs and then the SPIFFE ID is extracted.
+As we already know, the SPIFFE ID for the `frontend` service matches the SPIFFE ID defined in the Rego policy configured for the OPA Agent.
 Furthermore, request's path and method also match the rule so the `result` for the decision is `true` and the request is allowed to pass through the filter and reach the `backend` service.

 ## Testing Invalid Requests